alandoyle/alandoyle.com/content/en/posts/2023-02-15-docker-cloudflare-certbot.md

 All-in-all Lets Encrypt's Certbot and Cloudflares DNS API Token support makes generating SSL certificates really easy, so now all my systems use proper SSL certificates, both internal and external systems.

 As an additional note, the reason I chose Docker instead of certbot from Ubuntu's APT or Snap Store is because I wanted to always use the latest official versions so I don't suddenly lose connectivity to my servers because the APT or Snap version is out of date and incompatible, which has happened in the past.

+# Update

+  - 2024-12-15 - Added support for multiple domains in a certificate.